fanyangCS/fanyangcs.github.io/_posts/2026-8-15-AgentMaturity.md

 featured: false
 ---

 Agent research usually asks how to make systems work harder toward a preset objective.
 People care about coding, tool use, benchmarks, planning, and task completion.
-They worry about goal drift: will the agent stay on task?
+They worry about goal drift: will the agent stay on course?

 This line of thought assumes the hardest part has already been solved: the human knows what the task really is.